 These compounds will be provided as either alcohol solutions or as solids and will serve as "knowns" to aid in the unknown identification.
-If the compounds are provided as solids, crush the solid into a fine powder and dissolve in a small volume of ethanol.
+If the compounds are provided as solids, crush the solid into a fine powder and dissolve in a small volume of solvent (ethanol, acetone, or dichloromethane).
+You may need to run some solubility tests.